sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 Metrics can be collected from [check output][10] (in this guide, a check that generates Prometheus metrics) or the [Sensu StatsD Server][3].

-To use this guide, you'll need to install a Sensu backend and have at least one Sensu agent running.
+To follow this guide, you’ll need to [install][4] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
-Follow the RHEL/CentOS [install instructions][4] for the Sensu backend, the Sensu agent, and sensuctl.

 ## Configure a Sensu entity